kestra-io/docs/docs/developer-guide/triggers/schedule.md

 type: "io.kestra.core.models.triggers.types.Schedule"
 ```

 > Kestra is able to trigger flows based on a Schedule (aka the time).
-If you need to wait for another system to be ready and cannot use any event mechanism, you can schedule 1 or more time the current flow.
+If you need to wait for another system to be ready and cannot use any event mechanism, you can schedule one or more time the current flow.

 ## Example